AmiiThinks/AlphaEx/README.md

 echo $SLURM_ARRAY_TASK_ID
 ```

-In this simple example, each job simply outputs its array job id.
+In this simple example, each job outputs its array job id.
 This id will be assigned by submitter automatically.
 The output will be written to `test/output/submit_<SLURM_ARRAY_TASK_ID>.txt`.

 Now run `python test/test_submitter.py` in the server.
 Since the total capacity of mp2 and cedar are less than the total number jobs you want to run,
  submitter can not submit all jobs to these two clusters at once.
 Instead, it will submit array jobs with array indices 0-2 to cluster mp2, and submit array jobs 3-4 to cluster cedar.
-After that, it will periodically check whether there is any submitted job finishes.
+After that, it will monitor whether there are any submitted jobs finished.
-And if there is any, the submitter will submit same number of new jobs as the finished ones until all 10 jobs are submitted.
+And if there are any, the submitter will submit same number of new jobs as the finished ones until all 10 jobs are submitted.

 After all jobs are submitted, submitter will copy experiment results from a cluster to the server when the cluster finishes all jobs.
 And you can see your results in `test/output`

 ### Tips
 Since the server needs to keep running a program to monitor job status and submit new jobs.
 It may not be a good idea to use user's own laptop as the server because the laptop might not always have internet connection.
 My suggestion is to use one cluster as the server and use program like screen to make
 sure the monitor program runs in the background even if the user logout from the server.